 If soft tissue damage is the cause of your frequent pain, MRI scans and CT scans can be run to confirm the exact nature of the harm you have suffered.
 Skeletal injuries can often cause chronic pain, and we can assess your injuries using x-rays and work to heal any breaks or fractures that are causing you pain.
 Nerve damage and spine problems are very common instigators to chronic pain.
 Electromyography and nerve conduction velocity tests will give our team an indication of the state of your nerve responses and muscle function.

 We know that the less invasive the treatment option, the better.
-For this reason, we will begin with some noninvasive pain management options, such as injections or physical therapy.
+For this reason, we will begin with some noninvasive pain management options, such as minimally invasive spine surgery or physical therapy.
 We can inject numbing agents into painful areas, or we can do radiofrequency neuroablation, which uses heat and radio waves to essentially block pain receptors.
 The spinal interventions our team offers will provide lasting pain management with one simple anti-inflammatory medication injection at the site of the area in pain.

 We can utilize stem cell therapy in some instances, which helps your body to regenerate cells and tissues on its own, speeding up healing and decreasing pain.

 Chiropractic care and spinal decompression are also great pain management options, especially when you’re dealing with headaches, neck pain, or back pain.
 Proper alignment of the spine is essential to the reduction of chronic pain.
 Our specialists will ensure that your spine is in good shape and work with you to maintain alignment.
 This concept of maintenance care can prevent any number of painful recurring problems.